pguzel-umich/SI339-P1/README.md

 The output includes an HTML page (index.html) with links to individual athlete profiles (athlete_id.html) containing their personal records.

 ## How It Works
+The program reads CSV files from directories (drive_download/athletes/mens_team and drive_download/athletes/womens_team).
+Then, it takes each athlete’s data into dictionaries, separating their season and career records.
+Afterwards, it creates a main page (index.html) with a table that includes two tables inside (men and women); furthermore each cell includes athletes' profile images, names, IDs, and hyperlinks their individual pages.
+The program creates an individual HTML page for each athlete with their season and career performance records.\

+In short, our program creates index.html for all athletes and individual HTML files in the athlete_pages/ directory for each athlete.

+1. **`load_data(directory, athlete_list)`**: Reads CSV files from the directory and organizes athlete data into dictionaries, adding them to a list.

+2. **`template_table(athlete_list)`**: Generates an HTML table of athletes with links to their individual profile pages.

+3. **`season_record(athlete_dict)`**: Returns an HTML table of an athlete's season records.

+4. **`career_record(athlete_dict)`**: Returns an HTML table of an athlete's career records.

+5. **`render_student_html(athlete_dict, template_html)`**: Adds an athlete's profile, season, and career records to the template_html.

+6. **`render_html(athlete_list, student_html_template)`**: Creates individual HTML files for each athlete using student_html_template.

 ### Data Requirements